HazyResearch/lolcats/README.md

 self.original_inv_freq = self.inv_freq
 ```

-## Quick demos and inference

-We provide details at [this README.md](https://github.com/HazyResearch/lolcats/tree/lolcats-scaled/demos/).

-Feel free to reach out if you have questions!
+Let us know if you have questions or interest in using these ideas!